 Then his wife explained.

 “No!
 John Maxwell cannot make me happy.
 John Maxwell is a very good husband.
 He is never drunk.
 He never cheats on me.
-He always tries to fulfil my needs, physically and spiritually.
+He always tries to fulfill my needs, physically and spiritually.
 But still, he cannot make me happy.
 Why?
-Because no one in this world is responsible for my happiness than myself.”
+Because no one in this world is responsible for my happiness than me.”

 The message is simple – we are responsible for our own happiness.
 It’s nobody else’s job to make us happy.
 Mrs. Maxwell is telling us that whether we become happy or not is up to us.
 It is a decision we make and not based on what others do or don’t do.
 As you probably have read (or heard) many times – “Happiness is an inside job.”
 You should have control over it.
 You shouldn’t allow your JOYstick to be handled by anyone.

 Each of us is responsible for setting the parameters of our own happiness and we should be careful when we do so.
 We should set our own answers to the question “What would make me happy?”
 The question that should follow is – Which level (or levels) in the Maslow’s hierarchy of needs should be met for you to be happy – the basic, the psychological, or the self-actualization needs?

 Those who consider money as their source of happiness have their physiological and safety needs as underlying reasons for doing so.
 Their need for food, clothes, and shelter are foremost among their concerns.
 There’s nothing wrong with that – for as long as they acknowledge that living a happy life requires more than eating, wearing clothes, and living under a roof.